Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Antarctic Peninsula & South Shetland Islands

-Even more exciting are the daily land excursions.
-Your first Zodiac landing is something you’ll never forget.
-Walking up to a beach dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
-Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities.
-It won’t be long before you can tell the difference between an Adélie, gentoo or chinstrap penguin.
+on a shore inhabited by thousands of penguins is the most intimate way to experience the unique wildlife of Antarctica.
+Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities, and it won’t be long before you can tell the difference between an Adélie, gentoo and chinstrap penguins.
 You may take a Zodiac cruise in search of whales and icebergs one day, followed by a hike to a penguin rookery the next day.
-From the booming sound of a calving glacier to the thrill of watching a leopard seal as it hunts a penguin, you’ll welcome each day early and with a desire to explore unrivaled by any other travel experience.
-The expedition team will be with you all along the way, providing insights into the places you visit.

 Accommodations